Unit 11: Vocabulary

 USB (Universal Serial Bus)

-a fast and convenient computer technology allowing the connection of common peripherals, such as digital cameras, scanners, external hard drives, etc.
+A fast and convenient computer technology allowing the connection of common peripherals, such as digital cameras, scanners, external hard drives, etc.

 UK